 6 Tips For Health-Conscious Meat Eaters

 In recent years, animal activists and environmentalists haven’t been shy when voicing their concerns over eating too much meat.
-In fact, studies conducted by the World Health Organization and the United Nations classify meat as carcinogenic (cancer-causing) and insist that we should minimize our meat intake.
+In fact, studies conducted by the World Health Organization and the United Nations classify meat as a class-one carcinogen (meaning it’s as cancer-causing as cigarettes) and insist that we should minimize or eliminate our meat intake.